Abdelfattah27/Task1/README.md

 ## Task 1
+   > create employee model with feilds
+    - first_name
+    - last_name
+    - salary
+    - marital_status
+    - email
+    - phone_number
+  > craete CRUD operations o the model from the shell
-### create end point /create to create new student
+  > create end point **employees** to get all employees in the database in json format